 You might think that some of the things listed correlate well with happiness.
 For example, if people have more autonomy in their lives, they tend to be happier.
 It is an interesting empirical question whether this is so, but even if it is, we can nevertheless envision lives that have the highest levels of happiness but that lack autonomy.
 For example, Aldous Huxley's Brave New World presents a society in which everyone is happy, but they have been (in essence) conditioned to be happy.
 For example, citizens are conditioned to take a special drug called "soma" any time they begin to feel unhappy.
 The drug makes them feel happy again and they don't even really understand the ways they've been conditioned by the controllers of the society.
-Moreover, they've been conditioned from a young age to only want the things that the controllers of the society deems it legitimate for them to want.
+Moreover, they've been conditioned from a young age to only want the things that the controllers of the society deems it legitimate for living in such a way will they achieve redemption from their sins.
+There were a number of such individuals within the Eastern Orthodox Christian tradition.
+It seems that such individuals believed that their earthly well-being consisted in their suffering, not in their happiness.
+Case 2: a person with guilty conscience.
+Consider a person who had done something really horrible, for example, they had accidentally run over their 3 year old daughter while backing out of the driveway while intoxicated.
+Or a soldier who had had to leave behind a wounded friend on the battlefield to die.
+Such individuals might feel that they do not deserve to be happy.
+They might sincerely believe that the way they ought to live is in a state of perpetual unhappiness.
+To the extent that such an individual began to experience any level of happiness, they might experience deep guilt and thus try to make themselves unhappy again.

+them to want.
 In this way, the society has been set up so that everyone always gets what they want (and so are almost always happy) and in the few cases in which they aren't happy, they take a magical wonder drug that makes them happy again.
 The lives of such individuals certainly contain happiness, but they do not contain autonomy since they are being controlled by external factors that they do not understand.
 For this reason, objectivists who think that autonomy is necessary for well-being would deny that the lives of the citizens of Brave New World have the highest level of well-being, even if we grant that they are as happy as possible.
 Since the people in Brave New World are not in control of their lives, they lack autonomy and thus are not living as well as they could be.